-The weather in Basilicata is pretty varied due to the diverse altitudes across te region.
-The Ionian and Tyrrhenian coasts enjoy a warm climate all year around, while inland there’s more of a continental weather with some winter snowfalls in the mountainous areas.
-I personally think that Basilicata is a great destination all year around, thanks to the variety of places and activities it offers, with a preference for the months of May-September to fully enjoy its beautiful waters.
+The weather in Basilicata is pretty varied due to the diverse altitudes across the region.
+The Ionian and Tyrrhenian coasts enjoy a warm climate all year round, while inland there’s more of a continental weather with some winter snowfalls in the mountainous areas.
+I personally think that Basilicata is a great destination all year round, thanks to the variety of places and activities it offers, with a preference for the months of May-September to fully enjoy its beautiful waters.

 - Renting a car will make it so much easier to move from one place to another.
 However, if you feel more comfortable using public transportation, check out the Sita Sud website for a schedule of local buses.